In a Hurry? Check Out Our Video on Choosing the Perfect Refrigerator!

 Four Door Refrigerators

 Looking for a cutting-edge design in a new refrigerator that could save you time, effort, and electricity?
 Check out four-door refrigerators!
 Four door refrigerators are like French door refrigerators but with the addition of a second drawer, which is usually for fresh food storage above the freezer door.
 This space can be very useful to you if you want to have a separate space for keeping certain foods at a different temperature or storing drinks and other snacks for the kids, so they can simply open the drawer and grab what they need without opening the large main doors.
-Other models split the freezer section vertically in half, such as the Samsung RF28K9070SR.
+Other models split the freezer section vertically in half.

 Door in Door Refrigerators